ktatte01/comp20-ktattersall/mbta/README.md

 I have neither collaborated nor discussed this assignment with anyone.

-I spent approximately  hours completing this assignment.
+I spent approximately 8.5 hours completing this assignment.

+Note: